yafp/monoto/README.md

 monoto is an open-source web-based notes-keeper.

-It can create, edit, rename, import/export and delete text notes notes
+It can create, edit, rename, import/export and delete text notes

 Keep in mind:
 This file is static - for current informations/full details consider visiting the project documentation at